s1rhcs/Fallen-Follow-Registry/README.md

   - One with people who **follow you**.
   - One with people you are **following**.
 - This page compares them and shows:
-  - Everyone you follow
+  - Everyone you follow.
   - Who **do not** follow you back.

 Nothing is uploaded anywhere.
-The files stay in your browser on your computer.
+The files stay in your browser on your device.

 ---

 ## What you need

 - An Instagram account.
-- A computer (Mac or Windows).
+- A computer (Mac or Windows), **tablet**, or **phone** with a modern browser.
-- A browser (Chrome, Edge, Firefox, Safari).
+- A browser (Chrome, Edge, Firefox, Safari, or mobile equivalents).
 - Your Instagram data download (JSON), which includes:
   - `followers_1.json`
   - `following.json` (or `following_1.json`)

+On phones and tablets, the layout adapts, and heavy background animations are disabled to keep things smooth.

 ---

 ## Step 1 – Get your Instagram files

-1. Go to **instagram.com** and log in.
+1. Go to **instagram.com** (or the Instagram app) and log in.
 2. Open **Settings → Accounts Center**.
 3. Go to **Your information and permissions → Export your information**.
-4. Click **Create export**.
+4. Click or tap **Create export**.
 5. Choose:
    - Your account
    - **All time**
    - **Format: JSON**
    - Under **Connections**, make sure **Followers and following** is checked.
 6. Confirm and wait for Instagram’s email/notification.
-7. When it’s ready, download the **ZIP file** to your computer.
+7. When it’s ready, download the **ZIP file** to your computer, tablet, or phone.

+If you export on your phone, it’s easiest to move the ZIP to a computer or tablet to unzip and pick out the JSON files.

 ---